 Our greatest resource at the Silverton Senior Center is the help provided by our volunteers who work for the benefit of all seniors.
 Volunteers have fun helping at the front desk, with the phone, in food prepration and serving, in cleanup activities, gardening, building maintenance, working at outdoor events and at Center social events... and in holding volunteer positions on the Board.

 Opportunities for seniors and any others to donate to the Silverton Senior Center (Silverton Area Seniors, Inc. or SASI) through one time or ongoing funding arrangements.
 There are lifetime memberships and yearly membership payment options.
 Funds are also procured through sales, social raffles, sponsorships, merchant co-participation events, individual donations, and business charity donations.
 SASI is a 501(c)(3) nonprofit organization.
 The Senior Center facility was initially funded by local and friends donations, the City of Silverton and a Federally funded Community Block Grant.
-Please donate if you can.
+Please donate online or off-line if you can.

 Opportunities for seniors who join the members network at the Silverton Senior Center include fun activities such as cards and games including social gaming, bingo, bridge, cribbage, pinochle and board games... includes member application, a show of benefits and more.